Maartyl/cs-chan/README.md

 - Basic idea how works from perspective of usage (WCF...)
 - Basic idea how works internally
 - API overview
-- Example
-    - Extra simple, direclty in Program
-        - Only 1 server, 1 client
-        - Shows how works.
-    - Chat app
-        - Include 'user' documentation on how to use that
-    - Also shows Dispatch idea
-        - Async version with replies is an idea of future extension/lib

 ------------------------------